variantstudios/wisdomwaysacupuncture.com/_conditions/gynecological-issues.md

   share_image_path:
 ---

-If you're my patient, then regardless of what you're coming in for, I will always ask how your cycle is or was.
+If you’re my patient, then regardless of what you’re coming in for, I will always ask how your cycle is or was.
 This gives us great insight into what imbalances are lurking inside.

 The timing, color, and texture of your bleeding gives us huge clues to solve the riddle of your menstrual and other problems; as do any PMS symptoms or discomfort you experience.